Matteo Maffei

 • Language-Based Web Session Integrity

 Calzavara, S., Focardi, R., Grimm, N., Maffei, M., & Tempesta, M. (2020).
 Language-Based Web Session Integrity.
 In 2020 IEEE 33rd Computer Security Foundations Symposium (CSF).
-IEEE Computer Security Foundations Symposium, Santa Barbara, USA, Non-EU.
+IEEE 33rd Computer Security Foundations Symposium (CSF), Santa Barbara, United States of America (the).
 IEEE Computer Society.

 DOI: 10.1109/csf49147.2020.00016 Metadata ⯈Fulltext (preprint)